An Extragradient-Based Alternating Direction Method for Convex Minimization: Introduction

 But is it really crucial to compute the proximal mapping exactly in the ADMM scheme?
 After all, ADMM can be viewed as an approximate dual gradient ascent method.
 As such, computing the proximal mapping exactly is in some sense redundant, since on the dual side the iterates are updated based on the gradient ascent method.
 Without sacrificing the scale of approximation to optimality, an update on the primal side based on the gradient information (or at least part of it), by the principle of primal-dual symmetry, is entirely appropriate.
 Our subsequent analysis indeed confirms this belief.
+Moreover, there are inexact versions of augmented Lagrangian method and alternating direction method (see, e.g. \cite{He-Liao-Han-Yang-2002,Eckstein-Silva-inexact-alm-2013}), and our proposed method can be viewed as a variant of the inexact version of ADMM.

 {\bf Our contribution}.
 In this paper, we propose a new alternating direction method for solving \eqref{prob:min-sum-2}.
 This new method requires only one of the functions in the objective to have an easy proximal mapping, and the other involved function is merely required to be smooth.
 Note that the aforementioned examples, namely sparse logistic regression \eqref{logistic-reg} and fused logistic regression \eqref{fused-logistic-reg-intro}, are both of this type.
 In each iteration, the proposed method involves only computing the proximal mapping for one function and computing the gradient for the other function.
 Under the assumption that the smooth function has a Lipschitz continuous gradient, we prove that the proposed method finds an $\epsilon$-optimal solution to \eqref{prob:min-sum-2} within $O(1/\epsilon)$ iterations.

-We then compare the performance of some variants of the proposed method using basis pursuit problem from compressed sensing.
-We also discuss in details the fused logistic regression problem and show that our method can solve this problem effectively.
+The rest of this paper is organized as follows.
+In Section \ref{sec:egadm} we propose the extragradient-based alternating direction method for solving problem \eqref{prob:min-sum-2}.
+The iteration complexity of the proposed method is analyzed in Section \ref{sec:complexity}.
+In Section \ref{sec:fused-logistic}, we discuss the details of the fused logistic regression problem and how to use our proposed method to solve it.
+Numerical experiments are conducted in Section \ref{sec:numerical}.
+Finally we draw some conclusions in Section \ref{sec:conclusion}.